November 12, 2025

 • No company-level buyback tax: Section 115QA no longer applies to these buybacks.
 The company does not pay buyback tax.

-• Amount received is “deemed dividend”: The full consideration received by the shareholder in a buyback is treated as dividend under section 2(22)(f) and is taxable in the shareholder’s hands (as “Income from Other Sources”) at the applicable slab or treaty rate.
+• Amount received is treated as dividend: The full amount received by the shareholder in a buyback is treated as deemed dividend under section 2(22)(f) of the Income-tax Act and is taxable in the shareholder's hands as income from other sources at the applicable rate.

-• Cost shows up as a capital loss: For capital gains purposes, the “consideration” for the buyback is deemed to be nil under the amended section 46A.
+• Cost shows up as a capital loss: For capital gains purposes, the consideration for the buyback is deemed to be nil under the amended section 46A.
 So, the shareholder effectively books a capital loss equal to the cost of those shares.

 What this means in practice: